TDToolbox/BTD-Docs/NK-Unity Engine/Btd6/README.md

 #### NKHook6:
 NKHook6 comes with a lot of the necessary tools and features you'll need to use in your mods.
 Here are some examples:
-- A lightweight python-styled scripting language called Boo, which allows you to make mods even easier than you can already.
+- A lightweight python-styled scripting language called Boo, which allows you to make mods even easier than you can already
 - Update notifications so your users can be notified if your mods have an update available
 - Simplistic settings manager that allows your mods to have configurable settings both in game and out of game
 - A built-in event system for hooking the game's code easier and quicker with less work.
 Similar to Bukkit's event system with Minecraft

-## MelonLoader/NKHook6
-MelonLoader is a universal mod manager for Unity games.